kyma-project/kyma/docs/overview/51-telemetry-observability-overview.md

 Of course, you'll want to view and analyse the data you're collecting.
 This is where **observability** comes in.

-## Telemetry - collecting data
+## Collecting data

 The [OpenTelemetry](https://opentelemetry.io/) observability framework is the core tool where all of Kyma's raw data comes together.

 Among the data sources that flow into the OpenTelemetry collector are Kubernetes and Istio.
-They are also collected in the Prometheus UI, where you can view them under **Targets**.

 The collected telemetry data are exposed so that you can view and analyse them with the observability tools of your choice.

-## Observability - analysing data
+## Analysing data

 Kyma supports a set of tools for in-cluster observability.
 We recommend that you also implement an observability solution of your choice outside your cluster, which has the advantage that you can use the data for troubleshooting and root cause analysis while your cluster is down (also, it doesn't eat into your applications' bandwith).